rifelo/roadkings/README.md

 4. **"Failed to read transactions"**
    - Ensure the `data/transactions.csv` file exists
    - Check that the CSV format is correct
    - Verify file permissions

+5. **"Failed to read allowed phones"**
+   - Ensure the `data/allowed-phones.csv` file exists
+   - Check that the CSV format is correct
+   - Verify file permissions